 A great activity for wet weather London, for the more curious among you.

-While it’s raining outside, you can take all sorts of behind-the-scenes tours in London’s cultural institutions.
+While it’s raining outside, it may not be a good idea to go on a walking tour, but you can take a tour indoors by joining all sorts of behind-the-scenes tours in London’s most famous cultural institutions.

 If you have a cultural institution that you like, it’s worth checking out if they offer backstage tours.
 They may also arrange a private tour for you.

 These are good for days when you know it’s going to rain, as they require booking in advance.
 I’ve listed some major venues below with links to their tour pages.

 Backstage tours at some of London’s most famous venues:

 The Royal Albert Hall grand tour will take you to the auditorium, the Queen’s private box, rehearsal rooms (possibly) and give you insider stories about this world-famous performance hall.

 It also offers themed tours, focusing on classical music, history and other themes.

 The Royal Opera House backstage tour will give you a glimpse into the current production (which may also be a Royal Ballet show, depending on what’s on that day) and the history of the Royal Opera House.